act-rules/act-rules.github.io/_rules/target-size-equivalent-minimum-8lzn42.md

   This rule checks that elements that can receive pointer events have an equivalent control with a size of at least 24×24 pixels.
 accessibility_requirements:
   wcag21:2.5.5: # Target size (enhanced) (AAA)
-    secondary: 'This success criterion is **more strict** than this rule.
-This is because this criterion has a larger size requirement.
-Some of the passed examples do not this success criterion.' wcag22:2.5.8: # Target Size (Minimum) (AA)
+    secondary: 'This success criterion is **related** to this rule.
+This is because the rule does not consider exceptions of the criterion; at the same time the success criterion has a larger size requirements.
+Some of the failed examples may satisfy this success criterion; some of the passed examples do not satisfy it.' wcag22:2.5.8: # Target Size (Minimum) (AA)
     secondary: 'This success criterion is **less strict** than this rule.
 This is because the rule does not consider the size of the elements.
 Some of the failed examples may satisfy this success criterion.'
 input_aspects: